michaelwoo921/2021-trms-7/README.md

 - As a Department Head, I can view all workers TRMS and approve or deny the requests forms approved by the direct supervisor of the worker.
 - As a Benco, I can view all workers TRMS and approve or deny the requests froms approved by the Department Head.

+- Upon the confirmation of satisfactory completion document, the monetary amount is awarded to the requestor

 ## To DO

 - Improve backend security related to authorization and authentication